Words by Racheal

 It was around our fifth anniversary when I picked our wedding date; a

-After our friends wed, we left the venue to grab a coffee and look around the shops of the little marina community.
-From clothing to furniture stores, fine dining and a sweet shop, we entered an antique jewellery shop feeling quite loved up.
+After our friends wed, we left the venue to grab a coffee and look around the little marina community’s shops.
+From clothing to furniture stores, fine dining, and a sweet shop, we entered an antique jewelry shop feeling immensely loved up.

-Zoe wanted to buy the ring right then and there, but I insisted that she didn’t – I wanted to keep a little bit of excitement with knowing what was to come.
-So, Zoe, who is terrible with keeping any kind of secret or surprise from me (seriously, she will stay up to midnight of my birthday just to give me my birthday present when the clocks ticks one minute into my birthday), had to organise this on her own.
+Zoe wanted to buy the ring right then and there, but I insisted that she didn’t.
+I tried to keep a little bit of excitement with knowing what was to come.
+So, Zoe, who is terrible with keeping any kind of secret or surprise from me (seriously, she will stay up to midnight of my birthday just to give me my birthday present when the clocks ticks one minute into my birthday), had to organize this on her own.
 We do everything together.
 Every decision is made together.
 So this was a big thing for both of us.

-Zoe called the store the next day on her lunch break to purchase and arrange collection of the ring.
+Zoe called the store the next day on her lunch break to purchase and arrange the collection of the ring.
 Her heart stopped.
-The store owner had just told her that a lady was currently trying that exact ring on and is considering purchasing it.
+The store owner had just told her that a lady was currently trying that exact ring and was considering purchasing it.
 She got Zoe’s number and said she would call her back with the outcome.

-Dreading the worst, Zoe waited and waited until finally, the jeweller called back… the ring was still there!
-In utter disbelief, Zoe paid for the ring over the phone almost immediately and arranged one of our friend’s to pick up the ring the next day.
-The ring was then safely hidden, in our TV unit of all places, behind all of Zoe’s video games.
+Dreading the worst, Zoe waited and waited until finally, the jeweler called back, the ring was still there!
+In utter disbelief, Zoe paid for the ring over the phone almost immediately and arranged for one of our friend’s to pick up the ring the next day.
+In our TV unit of all places, the ring was safely hidden behind all of Zoe’s video games.

 Not knowing if Zoe did get the ring or not, I had to stop myself from re-visiting the store to see if it was still there.
-As I said, we are inseparable and tell each other everything, and given that Zoe gets really excited about all types of celebrations and surprises, keeping this from me was really, really hard!
-I’m a romantic at heart – the type of person who would carry around a ring for months and would propose when the timing just felt right.
+As I said, we are inseparable and tell each other everything.
+Given that Zoe gets really excited about all types of celebrations and surprises, keeping this from me was really, really hard!
+I’m a romantic at heart.
+The kind of person who would carry around a ring for months and would propose when the timing just felt right.